Political cartoonists at the Evening Standard

 His depiction of the then Prime Minister Harold Macmillan as 'Supermac' confirmed Vicky as one of the most influential political cartoonists of the time.
 However, Vicky's parody of Macmillan backfired when it seemed to enhance the Prime Minister's standing with the public.
 Vicky was so conscientious that he would often redraw a cartoon for later editions of the paper.
 Vicky took his politics very seriously; probably too seriously.
 On 23 February 1966, suffering from depression, exhaustion and disillusionment with Harold Wilson's incoming Labour Government, Vicky committed suicide.

-Raymond Jackson 'Jak', who had been working atthe Evening Standard 1952, immediately filled the void left by Vicky.
+Raymond Jackson 'Jak', who had been working atthe Evening Standard as an illustrator since 1952, immediately filled the void left by Vicky.
 Jak was a very different type of cartoonist, who produced, topical gags to make readers laugh rather than make a political comment.
 Unlike his predecessors, Jak leaned firmly to the right politically.
 One cartoon in 1970 nearly led to the Evening Standard being closed down due to industrial action.
 It portrayed power workers, then on strike for improved conditions, as stupid, greedy and deaf to reason.
 Controversially, Jak also often included product placement in his cartoons in the hope that the company featured would buy his original cartoon.
 Knight Frank & Rutley and Mcalpine were frequent purchasers.
 When Jak died suddenly of a heart attack in July 1997, he was replaced by Patrick Blower, who stayed until September 2003.
 He was replaced by the first female cartoonist in Fleet Street, Marsha Richler 'Marf'.
-This caused a collective raised eyebrow at the Evening Standard’s Kensington newsroom.
-Under the editorship of Veronica Wadley, Marf's cartoons moved away from heavily political origins towards light social observation.
+This caused a collective raised eyebrow at the Evening Standard’s Kensington newsroom, because she was, one, not up to the job, and, secondly, Private Eye claimed she only got the job because she was the God-daughter of the new editor.
+Under the editorship of the worst editor in the history of the Evening Standard, Veronica Wadley, Marf's cartoon offered light-weight social observation.
 When in June 2004 her cartoon was reduced to a pocket cartoon, and the space used for additional celebrity photographs, there were many complaints from readers.
 At the end of 2004, Marf left the Evening Standard, and to the dismay of staff, Wadley dropped the editorial cartoon completely.

 Unlike Low, Vicky and Jak, Adams describes himself as apolitical, which is surprising for a political cartoonist.
 He says he enjoys a "plague on all your houses" approach, believing that following one political line makes you "boring and repetitive".
 Michael Foot once said, "There is nothing to touch the glory of the great cartoonists."
 So with Adams's cartoons, the Evening Standard can indeed look forward to a glorious future.